Interpersonal attraction: Types of attraction

-Split attraction model describes different types of attraction separating different aspects of experiences people may have.
+The split attraction model describes different types of attraction separating different aspects of experiences people may have.
 They can roughly be grouped into physical and non-physical.
-Physical being: sexual, sensual, aesthetic...
-Non-physical may include emotional, mental (intellectual), spiritual...
+Physical forms of attraction include sexual, sensual and aesthetic attraction.
+Non-physical may include emotional, romantic, platonic, intellectual, alterous and spiritual attraction.

 Sensual attraction is a type of physical attraction to another person involving all the senses, although usually the sense of touch is considered first of all.
 Sensual attraction is defined as the drive, desire to have non-sexual forms of touch such as sensual cuddling, kissing, holding hands, hugging, massage etc. with another person in particular and other sensual activities like experiencing their voice, odor, taste.
 Asensual (sometimes known in short as asen) is an identity on the asensual spectrum (asen-spec) defined by a lack of sensual attraction.
 For non-asensual also known as allosensual people, sensual attraction is involuntary, and possibly even occurs when someone does not know the other person (though one might not act on it).
 Asensual people do not have this innate desire to have sensual experiences with any specific person.
 Asensuality refers to the way sensual attraction is experienced, not to how it is acted upon.
 How asensual people feel about touching others and/or being touched by others and other sensual activities can vastly vary.
 They may feel disconnected from the idea of engaging in sensual activities or even be repulsed by the concept of sensuality.
 Terms like touch-averse/repulsed, touch-neutral, touch-positive, or touch-ambivalent can be used to describe some of these feelings.
 Some asensual people do engage in sensual activities involving other people.
 This could be for any reason, such as satisfying overall sensual drive not directed toward a particular person, meeting their sensory needs or those of a friend, partner/partners.
 They may also meet their sensory needs by using a weighted or heated blanket, cuddling with a stuffed animal or pet etc. Being asensual does not mean that one is unable to experience other types of attraction like sexual, aesthetic, emotional etc. including they may participate in sexual activities without the need for sensual enjoyment.
 It is also important to remember that one can receive pleasure usually associated with a form of attraction without actually feeling that form of attraction.

 Some other sensual orientations include bisensuality, homosensuality, heterosensuality etc.